jonnyboywriteslatex/combination_estimator/index.md

 ```

 ##  est_randomeffect
 Random-bias meta analysis (from 3.1) using DerSimmion/Laird estimate for between study variance (theta\_vec,se\_vec are vectors).
 The estimate for the randomized trials is calculated using a fixed effects meta analysis.
-This function does not allow negative weights for the trials

 Parameters
 * est\_rt: treatment effect vector from collection of randomized trials